obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Status Settings.md

 This searches all the tasks in your vault for any with status symbols that are not already in Tasks settings.
 It then creates a new custom status for each unknown status symbol.

-The new statuses are sort by their symbols.
+The new statuses are sorted by their symbols.
 This can be a convenient way to populate the Custom Statuses settings.

 For example, in a vault that has already used a few custom statuses, we might see: